Adventure photographer captures supermoon at Volcán de Fuego

 Conditions on Fuego shift rapidly.
 During the dry season, fine dust infiltrates equipment.
 In the wet season, rain can arrive without warning.

 Werner relies on OX Expeditions, a company he first worked with in 2018, to handle logistics such as transport, food and accommodations.
-Equipment protection is constant but imperfect.
-Cameras are covered when left exposed overnight and cleaned frequently, but long-term wear is unavoidable.
-Several lenses have been permanently affected.
+For equipment, he uses rain covers when leaving cameras exposed overnight and cleans gear frequently but accepts that long-term wear is part of the cost.
+Several lenses have been permanently affected by repeated exposure.

 Sun exposure at altitude is intense.
 Werner covers his face and neck to reduce burns and filter dust.
 He keeps his gear minimal but refuses to compromise on power, carrying up to 15 batteries across camera and drone systems, along with a large power bank.
-Water is entirely self-supported — typically four to four and a half liters for an overnight trip.
+Water is entirely self-supported, and he typically carries four to four and a half liters for an overnight trip.

 At night, batteries are stored inside his sleeping bag to prevent cold-related drain.
-To werner, comfort is secondary to reliability.
+To Werner, comfort is secondary to reliability, knowing there is no resupply on the mountain.

 Planning the Shot